Creating a Plasma Theme Quickstart

-A feature of Plasma is the ability to theme desktop elements using Scalable Vector Graphics (SVGs).
+One of Plasma's features is the ability to theme desktop elements using Scalable Vector Graphics (SVGs).
 This means there is no need for theme authors to know C++ or any other programming language to create a great looking theme.
-They need only use common graphics tools many are already familiar with (e.g. Krita, Inkscape, The GIMP, etc.).
-Depending on your prowess with such tools, a great looking Plasma theme can be created in under an hour.
+They need only use common graphics tools like Krita, Inkscape, GIMP, etc. Depending on your prowess with such tools, a great looking Plasma Style can be created in under an hour.

-Creating a Plasma Theme in 7 Easy Steps
+Creating a Plasma Style in 7 Easy Steps

-- Copy and rename an existing Plasma theme folder.
+Copy and rename an existing Plasma Style folder.
 The new folder name should

 be the name of the theme.
-Installed themes are stored in
+Themes provided by your distribution are stored in /usr/share/plasma/desktoptheme/

-directory or your Plasma installation directory.
-You can also find Plasma Themes on the KDE Store.
-Edit themetadata.desktop
+You can also find Plasma Styles on the KDE Store.
+Edit the metadata.json

 mkdir -p ~/.local/share/plasma/desktoptheme